 5 Things to Notice During Your Campus Visit

 5 Things To Notice During Your Campus VisitThere is no singular activity that can tell you more about a college than a campus visit.
 Websites, mailers and, even visits from admissions officers are all marketing materials.
 Their collective goal is to convince you to apply.
-There is no singular activity that can tell you more about a college than a campus visit.
-Websites, mailers and, even visits from admissions officers are all marketing materials.
-Their collective goal is to convince you to apply.
 They will show you photos of tree-lined walkways, recreational facilities like rock climbing walls and beach volleyball and legions of enthusiastic students supporting their all-star team.
 They will not be so forthcoming in telling you that the campus is falling apart, students run around stressed and depressed or that the library has a strange stench that can neither be identified nor resolved.
 This is why a campus visit is imperative before making your college decision.
 Walking through campus, meeting the faculty and students and eating in the cafeteria will give you a much more accurate understanding of what life as a student at that school will be like.

 During your visit, take note of these things: